devscapes/archlinux-packages/README.md

 ## Update frequency

-This repository will be updated once a week, preferably during weekends in Central Indonesian Time (WITA), except in worst-case scenarios where it might not get updated until late Tuesday.
+This repository will be updated at least once a month, preferably during weekends in Central Indonesian Time (WITA), except in any worst-case scenario.
 Don't blame me in case such scenario happens.